Should I Get a Legal Separation?

 When Legal Separation Becomes Necessary

-Preservation of Various Other Rights: Spouses can stay legally married to preserve various other rights, such
+- Preservation of Various Other Rights: Spouses can stay legally married to preserve various other rights, such as hospital visitation.

 - To avoid conflict with the religious convictions of one or both spouses